Artistic canons of body proportions: Canon of Polykleitos

 In Classical Greece, the sculptor Polykleitos (fifth century BCE) established the Canon of Polykleitos.
 Though his theoretical treatise is lost to history, he is quoted as saying, "Perfection ... comes about little by little (para mikron) through many numbers".
 By this he meant that a statue should be composed of clearly definable parts, all related to one another through a system of ideal mathematical proportions and balance.
 Though the Kanon was probably represented by his Doryphoros, the original bronze statue has not survived, but later marble copies exist.

 Canon of Lysippos

 The sculptor Lysippos (fourth century BCE) developed a more gracile style.
 In his Historia Naturalis, Pliny the Elder wrote that Lysippos introduced a new canon into art: capita minora faciendo quam antiqui, corpora graciliora siccioraque, per qum proceritassignorum major videretur, signifying "a canon of bodily proportions essentially different from that of Polykleitos".
 Lysippos is credited with having established the 'eight heads high' canon of proportion.

 Praxiteles

 Praxiteles (fourth century BCE), sculptor of the famed Aphrodite of Knidos, is credited with having thus created a canonical form for the female nude, but neither the original work nor any of its ratios survive.
 Academic study of later Roman copies (and in particular modern restorations of them) suggest that they are artistically and anatomically inferior to the original.

 Classical India

+Various canons are set out in the Shilpa Shastras.